Ndymario/NSMB-DSi/README.md

 [!Warning]
 > Currently, the patched ROM does not boot on actual hardware!
 You will need to use a patched version of melonDS to actually use this mod.

+[!Warning]
+> This project is in a very early state, there be dragons!

 [!NOTE]
 > This project was "vibe coded" lmao.
-If someone can make this work better, by all means please do!
-I was able to feed AI several resources to make the resulting code much better than just "hey, make DSi mode work".
+Despite this, I think the end result is still worth sharing.
+If you think you can make it work better, by all means open a PR!
+The AGENTS.md has been crafted to be geared towards NSMB DS modding, so agents are able to give more reliable results.

 ## Runtime hooks